hunter-college-ossd-spr-2020/project-evaluation/opencv_evaluation.md

 ### License

 1. What is the project's license?
-In most repositories there will be a file named LICENSE or something similar in the root level of the repository.
-This is the one to examine.
-There may be different licenses on specific files, but the project will have a main license.

 **The license that this project has is a 3-clause BSD license. **

 ---

 ### Code Base